kristopherjohnson/kjtcmws/README.md

 is showing on TCM so that I can set my DVR to record it.
 It will look for particular genres, actors, and directors.

+Requires [Node](http://nodejs.org).
+Run `npm install` to install the dependencies, then execute `tcmws.js` to display what's currently showing on TCM.